KxSystems/docs/docs/interfaces/kafka/user-guide.md

 -   `x` is the integer value associated with the topic name requested

-Returns the name of the requested topic.
+returns as a symbol the name of the requested topic.

 ```q
 q).kfk.Topic[0i;`test;()!()]